xtuml/bridgepoint/doc-bridgepoint/notes/9041_activities/9041_activities_dnt.md

 4. Requirements
 ---------------
-4.1 A mechanism shall be put in place to reliably prevent non-supported elements from producing MASL signatures
+4.1 A mechanism shall be put in the editor to reliably prevent non-supported elements from producing MASL signatures
 4.1.1 The mechanism shall be able to be toggled by the user
 4.1.2 The mechanism shall be designed to default to the desired behavior when possible
+4.1.3 The defaults shall be clearly enumerated as a table
+4.2 `m2x` shall produce models that use the mechanism properly

 5. Analysis
 -----------